 The mining industry is competitive in all of its phases.
-The Company faces strong competition from other mining companies for the acquisition of properties producing, or capable of producing, precious and base metals.
-Many of these companies have greater financial resources, operational experience and technical capabilities than the Company.
+The Company faces strong competition from other mining companies for the acquisition of properties producing, or capable of producing, precious and base metals, as well as for the recruitment and retention of qualified employees and contractors Many of these companies have greater financial resources, operational experience and technical capabilities than the Company.
 As a result of this competition, the Company may be unable to maintain or acquire attractive mining properties or skilled resources on terms it considers acceptable or at all.
 Consequently, the Company's revenues, operations and financial condition could be materially adversely affected.